martinsauve/6502_emulator/README.md

 ## Usage

+This emulator runs by default in a terminal, but can be run in a GUI window with the `--gui` flag.
+The GUI is very basic and displays a text terminal and the CPU state.

 You can load a ROM starting at `0x8000` (32K of ROM), that should set the reset vector `0xFFFC` to the address of the code.
 `./6502 --rom <romfile path>`